wizeline/react-apprenticeship/topics/memoization/readme.md

 ## useMemo
-This hook will memoize a calculated value and check for its dependencies, if dependencies don't change them they won't be calculated with every re-render.
-The hook will receive a callback to compute the value and an array of dependencies useMemo(callback,dependencies) (kind of like useEffect);
+This **hook** *memoizes* a calculated value and checks for dependencies, if the dependencies do not change they will not be calculated every re-renderization.
+The hook receives a callback to compute the value and an array of dependencies `useMemo` (callback and dependencies) similar to `useEffect`.

 **When to use it?:**
-Use it when you need to do some expensive calculations inside your component that you know won't change if the dependencies are the same.
+When you need to do calculations inside your component, it will not change if the dependencies are the same.

         import { useMemo } from 'react';
         import hashDigest from './my-digest-lib';